THE THINKING EQUESTRIAN

 It turns out that this affects how horses react to handling as well.
 Researchers trained horses on a series of tasks.
 One group was trained predominantly on the left and another group was trained equally on either side.
 These tasks required them to interact with people in a variety of situations.

 The researchers found that most horses, regardless of how they were handled, favored their left eye and wanted to keep people in their left line of vision.
 You may have noticed this when trying to longe your horse.
 Going left is fine, going right is spooky.
 Early horse trainers probably noticed this, and incorporated leading and mounting horses from the left as part of good horse training practice.
-July 2009 Animal Cognition
+The research was published in the July 2009 issue of the science journal Animal Cognition.

 • Home